-This looks into how connected your target audience feel to your app, your employees, and other customers of the same brand.
+This looks into how connected your target audience feels to your app, your employees, and other customers of the same brand.

 This entails how actively engaged your customers are, when it comes to anything related to your app.
-For example, do they participate in polls you lead, or join the groups/clubs you refer, or look forward to the events organized by your brand.
+For example, do they participate in polls you lead, or join the groups/clubs you refer to, or look forward to the events organized by your brand?

-With this attended to, you are familiar with what comes under the term of Brand Resonance and the different levels of brand equity model and what are the elements of Brand resonance.
-So, without further ado, let’s look into how to create a Brand Resonance using Marketing psychology.
+With this attended to, you are familiar with what comes under the term of Brand Resonance and the different levels of equity model of brand and what are the elements of Brand resonance.
+So, without further ado, let’s look into how to create Brand Resonance using Marketing psychology.

-When it comes to developing a brand resonance model using marketing psychology, various principles and techniques are taken into consideration to introduce the benefits of psychologically-driven insights about target audience to effectively communicate with them, deliver an impressive experience and reap higher benefits.
+When it comes to developing an app brand resonance model using marketing psychology, various principles and techniques are taken into consideration to introduce the benefits of psychologically-driven insights about target audience to effectively communicate with them, deliver an impressive experience and reap higher benefits.

 The 5 most popular marketing psychology principles that are preferably considered and the associated best practices to create strong brand equity are:-

 This principle is based on the idea that to drive higher sales, you firstly need to deliver something to customers.
 You need to provide them with the services and products that fit their desires and needs, and induce an emotion of returning the favor.
 Only then you will be able to acquire new users and build strong relationships with your customers.

 So, look forward to providing them with some value first.
 For example, apps like Zomato offers heavy discounts on the first order.